seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 </p>

 <p>
 Now we will need to load the same spec object that we created for running the Engine.
-As before, change the path to the where you saved this file.
+As before, change the path to where you saved this file.
 We will modify some of the hyperparameters of gradient descent.
-This is not necessary, but we found that using these parameters resulted in better performance than the default parameters that we used to run the Engine a single time above.
-This also illustrates one way to modify the spec object before running an experiment, which can be useful.
+This is not necessary, but we found that using these parameters resulted in better performance than the default parameters that we used to run the Engine a single time.
+This also illustrates how to modify the spec object before running an experiment, which can be useful.
 {% highlight python %}
     # Load spec
-    specfile = f'./spec.pkl'
+    specfile = './spec.pkl'
     spec = load_pickle(specfile)
     spec.optimization_hyperparams['num_iters'] = 40
     spec.optimization_hyperparams['alpha_theta'] = 0.01